termux/termux-gui/Protocol.md

 Layout and View control:
 These methods create and Manipulate [Views](https://developer.android.com/reference/android/view/View), [Layouts](https://developer.android.com/guide/topics/ui/declaring-layout) and the Layout hierarchy.
 - create*: Creates a View and places it in the Layout hierarchy.
 It returns the View id or -1 in case of an error.
+The main cause of an error is a stopped Activity, as it's state isa already saved and can't be changed until it is resumed.
   - The following Views and Layouts are supported:
     - [LinearLayout](https://developer.android.com/guide/topics/ui/layout/linear)
     - [RelativeLayout](https://developer.android.com/guide/topics/ui/layout/relative)